Newton numbers, vanishing polytopes and algebraic degrees: Manifestations of the Newton numbers

 \begin{ex}\cite[Theorem 2.13]{LNRW23} For Newton non-degenerate polynomials $f_1,\dots,f_m \in \C[z^{\pm 1}_1,\dots,z^{\pm 1}_{n-m}]$ with Newton polytopes $P_1,\dots,P_m$ and generic $u\in \Z^{n-m}$, the ML-degree of the complete intersection $V_{\mathbf f} = \{f_1 = {\dots} = f_m = 0\}$ is:

-where $P = u\ast P_1\ast\dots\ast P_m \subset \R^{m}_{\ge 0} \oplus \R^{n-m}$. \end{ex}
+where $P = \{u\}\ast P_1\ast\dots\ast P_m \subset \R^{m}_{\ge 0} \oplus \R^{n-m}$. \end{ex}

-Note that Lemma \ref{nu_e=mv_lemma} implies this example.
-For generic $u$, Lemma \ref{nu_e=nu_lem} provides a formula for the ML-degree as the (usual) Newton number.
+Note that Example \ref{mldeg=mv_ex} follows from Lemma \ref{nu_e=mv_lemma}.
+For generic $u$, Lemma \ref{nu_e=nu_lem} provides a formula for the ML-degree as the (usual) Newton number in $\R^{m}_{\ge 0} \oplus \R^{n-m}$.
 The result is consistent with the BKK-theorem (see Lemma \ref{cayley_signed_vol_lem}).
 Note that $P$ is not convenient in the cone $\R^{m}_{\ge 0} \oplus \R^{n-m}$ and we do not know how to obtain a formula for the ML-degree via the $\ell$-Newton number.